A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Introduction

+Our answer is to make each value-control primitive.
+For every basis value $k\in[d]$, a control functor $\ctrl_k$ sends an endomorphism $f:n\to n$ to its $k$-controlled extension $\ctrl_k(f):1+n\to1+n$.
+The axioms may mention $\ctrl_k(-)$ directly, so the rule set does not need a variable number of control wires.

-\textbf{Main result.} For each finite $d\ge 2$, we define a polycontrolled circuit PROP $\CQC$.
-Moreover, we introduce a finite equational theory $\mathrm{QC}_d$ generated by local axiom schemata whose schematic form is uniform in $d$ and whose instance involve at most three wires.
-Theorem~\ref{thm:main-completeness} states that $\QCeq$ is sound and complete for the standard unitary semantics $\interp{-}:\CQC\to\Qudit$: for any $n$-qudit circuits $C_1,C_2:n\to n$,
+\textbf{Main result.} For each finite $d\ge 2$, we define a polycontrolled circuit PROP $\CQC$ and a finite schematic equational theory $\mathrm{QC}_d$ generated by local axiom schemata uniform in $d$ whose instances involve at most three wires; compatibility, commutativity, and exhaustivity are derived as the global control algebra in \(\QCeq\).
+The primitive structure of \(\CQC\) contains only the same-control functor laws.
+The main completeness theorem states that $\QCeq$ is sound and complete for the standard unitary semantics $\interp{-}:\CQC\to\Qudit$: for any $n$-qudit circuits $C_1,C_2:n\to n$, $\interp{C_1}=\interp{C_2}$ if and only if $\QCeq \vdash C_1=C_2$.

-Here, ``uniformity'' has three aspects: (i) bounded wire arity; (ii) a fixed, finite list of axiom \emph{schema families} whose diagrammatic shape does not depend on $d$; and (iii) only indices (in $[d]$) vary with $d$.

-Our completeness proof proceeds by reduction to the linear-optical calculus $\LOPP$.
-In particular, following Cl\'ement et al.~\cite{qubit-theory}, we transfer completeness from $\LOPP$ \cite{LOPP,LOPP-min}.
-Using a reflected $d$-ary Gray code, we encode an $n$-qudit circuit as a $d^n$-mode single-photon linear-optical circuit.
-This encoding preserves the intended unitary semantics, up to conjugation by a fixed Gray-code basis permutation.
-A key technical point is that $\CQC$ and $\LOPP$ interpret $\otimes$ differently (tensor product versus direct sum under single-photon semantics).
-Consequently, the translation cannot be strictly monoidal; instead, we fix a deterministic serialisation of $\otimes$ and prove an encoding/decoding retraction.
-We then transport completeness of $\LOPP$ back to $\CQC$ via decoding and a ``mimicking'' argument.
-When $d=2$, the reflected $d$-ary Gray code specialises to the binary reflected Gray code; correspondingly, our reduction to $\LOPP$ recovers the qubit-level completeness-transfer pattern of \cite{qubit-theory}.

-For each finite $d \ge 2$ we obtain: \begin{enumerate}[leftmargin=*] \item \emph{A polycontrolled circuit PROP.} We define the endomorphism PROP $\CQC$ of $d$-level unitary circuits, equipped with control functors $(\ctrl_k)_{k=0}^{d-1}$ whose iteration yields multi-controlled operations.

-\item \emph{A finite bounded-arity axiom system.} We present a finite set of local axiom schemata $\QCeq$ (each instance uses at most three wires) of schematic form uniform in $d$, and show that it is sound and complete for unitary $d$-level circuit equality.
-This yields a fixed, syntax-directed rewrite system suitable as a foundation for rewriting-based optimisation and verification of native qudit circuits.

-\item \emph{A completeness transfer via Gray-code embedding.} Using a $d$-ary Gray code, we encode $n$-qudit circuits as $d^n$-mode $\LOPP$ circuits and decode $\LOPP$ derivations back into $\CQC$, yielding a modular completeness proof via \cite{LOPP,LOPP-min}.

-\item \emph{Expressing standard qudit gate families.} Our generators and axioms express adjacent two-level gates and basis-controlled phases.
-Consequently, one can assemble common universal qudit gate families (as recalled in \S\ref{qudit}).
-This keeps the presentation circuit-level and dimension-uniform, whilst remaining compatible with standard synthesis practice.